Complex Langevin and other approaches to the sign problem in quantum many-body physics: Applications in non-relativistic matter: ultracold atomic gases

-One of the first attempts to use CL for nonrelativistic fermions was Ref.~\cite{PRD95094502}, where the thermodynamics of a repulsive 1D Fermi gas was calculated using that method as well third-order lattice perturbation theory (see \figref{DensityEoSCL1DFiniteT}).
-The density and pressure were computed for a range of couplings and temperatures.
-The calculations were also compared with prior hybrid Monte Carlo results for attractive interactions, where there is no sign problem and the convergence of the perturbative expansion could be assessed.
+One of the first attempts to use CL for non-relativistic fermions was made in Refs.~\cite{PRD95094502,Loheac2018}, where the thermodynamics of a repulsive\footnote{In fermionic systems with a repulsive coupling, the sign problem is present even for spin-balanced systems, as the Hubbard-Stratonovich transformation necessarily requires the determinants (and hence the probability measure) to be complex quantities.} 1D Fermi gas was calculated using that method as well as third-order lattice perturbation theory (see \figref{DensityEoSCL1DFiniteT}).
+The density and pressure were computed for a range of interaction strengths and temperatures.
+The calculations were also compared with prior hybrid Monte Carlo results for attractive interactions, where the sign problem is absent and the convergence of the perturbative expansion can be assessed.
 On the repulsive side, CL was found to agree with the third-order perturbative expansion at weak coupling and away from the virial region (where the fugacity is small), beyond which perturbation theory was expected to break down.
+In the virial regime, a related study employed particle projection in combination with CL to obtain high-order virial coefficients in 1D~\cite{Shill2018}.
+This approach, while so far only applied in 1D, is applicable in any spatial dimension and could therefore be beneficial in extending the range of accessible temperatures of the virial expansion.

+At the same time, the aforementioned work~\cite{PRD95094502} explored for the first time the use of a regulator to avoid uncontrolled excursions of the auxiliary field into the complex plane.
+In those calculations, the excursions into the complex plane were highly problematic because the dependence of the action and the drift on the auxiliary field $\sigma$ involved hyperbolic functions.
+The HS transformation used in that work depends on $\sin \sigma$, and the complexification $\sigma \to \sigma_R + i \sigma_I$ results in